rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 These are looking generally pretty uniform, meaning salary is independant of most of these features.

 There some data points at the extermes that stick out.
-Let's proceed.
+Let's keep going - maybe we can add some more predictive features.

 ### Create Features